 Microbeads are small, solid, manufactured plastic particles that don't degrade or desolve in water.
 All of our own brand products do not contain microbeads.

-To play our part in reducing plastic bag use, we will remove single-use plastic bags across Woolworths Group in Australia and New Zealand - including Woolworths Supermarkets and Metro stores, Countdown, Big W, BWS and Online.
-Dan Murphy’s and Cellarmasters are already single-use plastic bag free.
+To play our part in reducing plastic bag use, we removed single-use plastic bags across Woolworths Group in Australia and New Zealand - including Woolworths Supermarkets and Metro stores, Countdown, Big W, BWS, Dan Murphy's and Cellarmasters.

 Customers will continue to have access to a range of alternative shopping bag options across the Woolworths Group network of stores.
-This includes thicker reusable versions at different price points to suit customer needs.
+This includes reusable versions at different price points to suit customer needs.